OpenTripPlanner 2

 Getting help

 The fastest way to get help is to use our Gitter chat room where most of the core developers are.
-You can also send questions and comments to the mailing list or file bug reports via the Github issue tracker.
-Note that the issue tracker is not intended for support questions or discussions.
-Please use the chat or the mailing list instead.
+Bug reports may be filed via the Github issue tracker.
+The issue tracker is not intended for support questions or discussions.
+Please use the chat for this purpose.
+The OpenTripPlanner mailing list is treated as a legacy communications channel and used almost exclusively for project announcements.
+Again, please direct development and support discussions to the Gitter chat.

 Financial and In-Kind Support